-Or perhaps it is the extremes of human spirit, suffering and cruelty that fascinated me.
+Or perhaps it is the extremes of human spirit, suffering and cruelty that fascinate me.
 I find myself desperate to know how this could have happened, although the more I learn, the more inexplicable it seems.

-However, Man’s Search for Meaning is different from many accounts of this time in history.
-It does not strive to understand how or why the Holocaust happened, but the reasons why some prisoners survived, physically and mentally, in the death camps.
+Written by a survivor of a concentration camp, it does not strive to understand how or why the Holocaust happened, but explores the reasons why some prisoners survived, physically and mentally, in the death camps.

-It was fascinating to read Frankl’s accounts of his own experience and that of other prisoners, some who gave up hope and some who found something to which they could cling that gave the reason to survive.
+It was fascinating to read Frankl’s accounts of his own experience and that of other prisoners, some who gave up hope and others who found something to which they could cling that gave the reason to survive.

 He also alluded to the way the lessons he learnt during his imprisonment could inform people living in more peaceful times.
 Frankl claims that it is crucial for people to find meaning for their lives, either in the work they produce, the community of which they are part or the people they love.

 We might not be faced with tragedy and despair on the scale of those imprisoned during the Holocaust, but this book made me recognise the importance of caring about something or someone as an end in itself.
 It offers purpose and meaning at times when psychological pain might come from financial or emotional hardship, even at times of peace.

 Of course, this book is a harrowing one – Man’s Search for Meaning is by no means an easy or comforting read.
 But it is a rewarding and important one, that stays with you long after reading it.